alvarollmenezes/mockup-noticias/README.md

-# mockup-noticias
+# api-noticias
-Mockup da API de Notícias
+API de Notícias